How to Improve your Mobile App’s Performance?

 - Serve dynamic image sizes

-- Apply colour filters as opposed to using different sets of coloured images
+- Apply color filters as opposed to using different sets of colored images

 - Use image caching

 Implementing robust online payment security measures increases user trust and reduces fraudulent activities.